i2p/i2p.www/i2p2www/spec/ecies.rst

 - 32 byte Session Tag
 - AES block (128 bytes minimum, multiple of 16)

-The minimum padding to 128 is as implemented in Java I2P but is not enforced on reception.

 These messages are encapsulated in a I2NP garlic message, which contains a length field, so the length is known.

-Note that there is no padding defined to a non-mod-16 length, so the New Session is always (mod 16 == 2), and an Existing Session is always (mod 16 == 0).
-We need to fix this.

 The receiver first attempts to look up the first 32 bytes as a Session Tag.
 If found, he decrypts the AES block.